You shall know the truth and the truth shall set you free

 God commanded in 1 Jn.
 4:1, and therefore our obedience to this vital protective commandment is not optional: “Do not believe every spirit, but test the spirits, [according to the contextual Word of God,] to see whether they are of God; because many false prophets [and teachers] have gone out into the world.”

-As soon as we accept teaching, prophecy, miracles, etc. without asking who is speaking into our human spirits and souls (or minds,) and what are they actually saying and doing, we open ourselves to deception.
+As soon as we accept teaching, prophecy, miracles, etcetera without asking who is speaking into our human spirits and souls (or minds,) and what are is actually said and done, we open ourselves to deception.

 All manmade ideas and doctrines will lead us astray.
-However, if we truly follow Jesus, The Truth, we will never walk in darkness, just as Jesus had promised!
+However, if we truly follow Jesus, The Truth and The Light, we will never walk in darkness, just as Jesus had promised!
+(Jn.
+8:12.)
 Paul taught in Eph.
 4:8-17, “You were once in darkness, but now you are in the light of the Lord.
 Walk as children of light… And have no fellowship with the unfruitful works of darkness, but rather expose them… See then that you walk circumspectly, [carefully,] not as fools but as wise… Therefore, understand what the will of the Lord is.”

 THE TRUTH OF SCRIPTURE APPLIES TO THE FOLLOWING QUESTIONS